-The dentist office Donald J Alexander in Jacksonville, FL offers dental implants to patients who are missing teeth.
-The cost of dental implants may be more than other tooth replacement options but dental implants are a long-term investment in your overall well-being and oral health.
-It’s important for patients to remember that getting dental implants is a very involved and detailed process.
-It’s involves several visits to your dentist, a surgical process, a very detailed treatment plan and healing time.
+The cost of dental implants may be more than other tooth replacement options.
+However, dental implants are a long-term investment in your overall well-being and oral health.
+It’s important for patients to remember that getting dental implants is a multi-step process.
+It involves several visits to your dentist, a surgical process, a very detailed treatment plan, and healing time.

 - Overall oral health

 - The number of dental implants you need